Education to Careers

-D219 has taken numerous steps toward college readiness, career readiness and life readiness by providing students with opportunities to participate in academic and extra-curricular activities and learning experiences, including several dual credit college courses, numerous advanced placement course offerings, math extension courses, and career exploration activities, for example, to help them acquire the knowledge and skills necessary for future education and/or employment.
-Additionally, D219 is incorporating into its offerings, 11 CAREER PATHWAYS sequences as an additional tool to help guide our students toward appropriate course selection and related extra-curricular components:
+D219 has taken numerous steps toward career and life readiness by providing students with opportunities to participate in academic and extra-curricular activities and learning experiences, including several dual credit college courses, numerous advanced placement course offerings, math extension courses, and career exploration experiences, for example, to help them acquire the knowledge and skills necessary for post high school education and/or employment.
+Additionally, D219 is incorporating into its offerings, 7 CAREER PATHWAYS sequences as an additional tool to help guide our students toward appropriate course selection and related extra-curricular components:

-Through it’s partnership with hundreds of Niles Township and Chicagoland area businesses, the Education to Careers (ETC) program aims to help D219’s 4,800+ students understand how they can take advantage of their high school experiences, including their academic classes and extra-curricular activities, to investigate potential career choices and opportunities in the workplace.
-Two of the most meaningful ETC programs, Job Shadow Days and Ask the Expert Days, have provided students with invaluable opportunities to interact with professionals in numerous career areas.
+Through it’s partnership with hundreds of Niles Township and Chicagoland area businesses, the Education to Careers program aims to help D219’s 4,800+ students understand how they can take advantage of their high school experiences, including their academic classes and extra-curricular activities, to investigate potential career choices and opportunities in the workplace.
+Two of the most meaningful Education to Careers programs, Career Exploration Days (formerly known as Job Shadow Day) and Ask the Expert Days, have provided students with invaluable opportunities to interact with professionals in numerous career areas.
 Students have gained knowledge of job responsibilities and the critical skills that life and work demand, and have a better understanding of why English, math, science and other courses they take at school are important.
 Work-based learning experiences may also include mock businesses or school-based businesses, research projects, and other opportunities to learn about the career world.
 Counselors, teachers and the education to careers coordinator may provide guidance to those students who are seeking more long-term opportunities such as part-time jobs or service learning (volunteer) experiences.

-You may not decide on a career path during high school, but your work-based learning experiences will give you knowledge about the skills and attitudes employers require.
+You may not decide on a particular career path during high school, but your work-based learning experiences will give you knowledge about the skills and attitudes employers require.
 You may find just the right career or you may find out what you definitely don’t want to do as a career.
-That knowledge can give you a head start in a career, help you save money on post-secondary courses, and add weight to your resume.
+That knowledge can give you a head start in a career, help you save money on post-secondary education and/or training, and add weight to your resume.